If you are a returning student, please find information below.

 - Full bursary amount as a University accommodation discount

 Students on NHS funded courses (i.e. where no fee is payable from the student) offered by the University are not eligible for a University bursary.
-NHS funded courses are those offered by the School of Nursing Sciences and School of Rehabilitation Sciences.
+NHS funded courses are those offered by the School of Health Sciences.
 The only exceptions are students defined as care leavers, who are eligible for a care leaver's bursary if studying an NHS course.

 Unfortunately students from the Channel Islands and Isle of Man are not eligible for UEA bursary support, but could be eligible for scholarship support.